Aviation Quality & Safety Auditing Considers - Direct Cause - Root Cause and Contributing Factors

 To be effective in reducing negative events we need to understand how we can use various analytical techniques to first understand and then to mitigate the actual as well as potential exposure.

-The root cause analysis (RCA) method uses a cause and effect approach by asking (For example) multiple "why" questions as an effective way to identify one or more low level elements which contributed in some way to a subsequent failure.
+The root cause analysis (RCA) method uses a cause and effect approach by asking (For example) multiple "why" questions as an effective way to identify one or more low-level elements that contributed in some way to a subsequent failure.

-With sufficient information available we are able to develop a number of corrective actions which should directly impact the exposure and which if taken correctly should prevent failure in the future.
+With sufficient information available we can develop some corrective actions that should directly impact the exposure and which if taken correctly should prevent failure in the future.

 Direct cause is defined as “the cause that directly resulted in the occurrence.”
 This would be like the person who whilst following a standard operating procedure (SOP) makes an “error” which results in an adverse outcome.